-7879.
-The objectives of the Intensification Areas Strategic Growth Areas are:

-- (1) To provide an urban form that is complementary to existing developed areas, uses space more economically, promotes live-work relationships, fosters social interaction, enhances public safety and security, reduces travel by private automobile, promotes active transportation, and is environmentally more sustainable. - (2) To provide opportunities for more cost-efficient and innovative urban design. - (3) To provide a range of employment opportunities, facilities and services in centralized locations that are readily accessible by public transit. - (4) To provide a diverse and compatible mix of land uses, including residential and employment uses, to support neighbourhoods. - (5) To create a vibrant, diverse and pedestrian-oriented urban environment. - (6) To cumulatively attract a significant portion of population and employment growth. - (7) To provide high quality public open spaces with site design and urban design standards that create attractive and vibrant places. - (8) To support transit and active transportation for everyday activities. - (9) To generally achieve higher densities than the surrounding areas. - (10) To achieve an appropriate transition of built form to adjacent areas. - (10.1) To conserve cultural heritage resources in order to foster a sense of place and benefit communities in Strategic Growth Areas. - (11) For Regional Corridors Major Transit Station Areas and Intensification Corridors: - a) To achieve increased residential and employment densities in order to ensure the viability of existing and planned transit infrastructure and service. - b) To achieve a mix of residential, office, institutional and commercial development, where appropriate. - c) For Major Transit Station Areas, to provide access from various transportation modes to the transit facility, including consideration of, but not limited to, pedestrians, bicycle routes and bicycle parking, commuter pick up/drop off areas, carpool parking, car share vehicles, and parking/recharging stations for electric vehicles.
+- 7879.
+The objectives of the Intensification Areas Strategic Growth Areas are: - (1) To provide an urban form that is complementary to existing developed areas, uses space more economically, promotes live-work relationships, fosters social interaction, enhances public safety and security, reduces travel by private automobile, promotes active transportation, and is environmentally more sustainable in order to promote the development of complete communities. - (2) To provide opportunities for more cost-efficient and innovative urban design. - (3) To provide a range of employment opportunities, facilities and services in centralized locations that are readily accessible by public transit. - (4) To provide a diverse and compatible mix of land uses, including residential and employment uses, to support neighbourhoods. - (5) To create a vibrant, diverse and pedestrian-oriented urban environment. - (6) To cumulatively attract a significant portion of population and employment growth. - (7) To provide high quality public open spaces with site design and urban design standards that create attractive and vibrant places to promote the development of complete communities. - (8) To support transit and active transportation for everyday activities.

-dc) For Intensification Corridors, to accommodate local services, including recreational, cultural and entertainment uses.
+- (9) To generally achieve higher densities than the surrounding areas. - (10) To achieve an appropriate transition of built form to adjacent areas. - (10.1) To conserve cultural heritage resources in order to foster a sense of place and benefit communities in Strategic Growth Areas. - (11) For Regional Corridors Major Transit Station Areas and Intensification Corridors: - a) To achieve increased residential and employment densities in order to ensure the viability of existing and planned transit infrastructure and service. - b) To achieve a mix of residential, office, institutional and commercial development, where appropriate. - c) For Major Transit Station Areas, to provide access from various transportation modes to the transit facility, including consideration of, but not limited to, pedestrians, bicycle routes and bicycle parking, commuter pick-up/drop-off areas, carpool parking, car share vehicles, and parking/recharging stations for electric vehicles. - dc) For Intensification Corridors, to accommodate local services, including recreational, cultural and entertainment uses.